fowobi/recap-workshops/node-review/readme.md

 {YOUR_ANSWER_HERE}

 Explain why you get this answer.
 How can you fix this issue?
+Answer: It will give error message.

 2) Fix the problem in Q1).
 Restart the server and call the `localhost:9090` endpoint again - what do you get in your terminal this time?
 Explain your answer.

 {YOUR_ANSWER_HERE}
+Answer: i need to write request and response to the funtion and change the 201 to 200,also add server.listen then install npm

 3) Double check you're not getting any errors in the terminal when you make a request to the localhost:9090 endpoint.
 Additionally, test the server again using another client application like Postman or the browser.